Jinnrry/PMail/README.md

 Open the `config/config.json` file in the run directory, edit a few configuration items at the beginning of `weChatPush` and restart the service.

+## 6、Telegram Message Push
+Create bot and get token from [BotFather](https://t.me/BotFather) Open the `config/config.json` file in the run directory, edit a few configuration items at the beginning of `tg`and restart the service.

 # For Developer

 ## Project Framework